Leveraging recurrence in neural network wavefunctions for large-scale simulations of Heisenberg antiferromagnets on the triangular lattice: Code Availability

 \section{Code Availability}

-Our implementation of the presented methods, all scripts needed to reproduce our results, and most of the data needed to reproduce the figures in this manuscript are openly available on GitHub \url{github.com/mschuylermoss/HeisenbergRNN}.
+Our implementation of the presented methods, all scripts needed to reproduce our results, and most of the data needed to reproduce the figures in this manuscript are openly available on GitHub \url{github.com/mschuylermoss/HeisenbergRNN}~\cite{Moss2025git}.
 Some data files are too large to host on GitHub, but can be shared upon request.
+Our code relies on TensorFlow~\cite{tensorflow2015-whitepaper}, NumPy~\cite{harris2020array}, and Matplotlib~\cite{Hunter:2007}.